10 Fun Facts About The Lymphatic System | Vital Body Secrets

 What makes the lymphatic system unique compared to other body systems?

 The lymphatic system is unique because it has no central pump like the heart.
-Instead, it relies on muscle movements, breathing, and valves in lymph vessels to move lymph fluid.
+Instead, it relies on muscle movements, breathing, vessel contractions, and valves in lymph vessels to move lymph fluid.
 This system plays a vital role in fluid balance and immune defense.

 How does the lymphatic system help absorb fats from food?